studies-admyu/ts-2018b-final-project/src/frontend-qt-1/README.md

 ### Playback

-Tools for navigation through the opened video (not implemented).
+Tools for navigation through the opened video.